 Learn to identify, understand, and respond to signs of behavioral health challenges or crises.

 If you feel sad, anxious or stressed, this screening tool can help you decide if you need further help.

 Find awareness events, screenings or trainings, post your own event to the calendar, or request event support from DBHIDS.

-Thoughts from David T. Jones and Staff Commissioner’s Notes
+Thoughts from our community Commissioner’s Notes

 - As we entered our ninth month of working at home due to Covid-19, I wanted to share my experience as a mom and professional, getting through this change to our typical day to day lives.
 I want to start by saying that I am grateful that I am employed and have a job that I […]Read More »

 - Across our city, country, and the world, seasonal and religious holidays have not been and will not be the same this year.
 For many, the coming weeks are always a fragile time of year, and 2020 is certainly no exception.
 Sadly, people have lost family members and friends in recent months, some have lost jobs, and […]Read More »

 - It was Memorial Day, Monday, May 26, 1997.
 I was 17-years-old, an only child growing up in a middle-class suburban neighborhood.
 I had just finished my first year at a local community college.
 I knew I was not ready to go away to college; I had not declared a major yet, but was that the […]Read More »

 - In an effort to decrease the number of accidental deaths and near deaths in children due to drug ingestion, the Philadelphia Department of Human Services, in partnership with DBHIDS and the Philadelphia Department of Public Health have created a new campaign aimed to help parents and guardians keep children safe.
 When you have substances in […]Read More »